amegeddon/plaspenmynydd/README.md

 ## **Credits**
 * The code used to provide transition effect on the Homepage Carousel was found through the slack community channel, where someone had previously struggled with the same issue I was having.
 I was able to take some of the code provided there and incorporate it into my project.
 * The overlay effect on the history page images elluded me for the longest time, I am so grateful to the code institute tutor who broke down what it was I was tryign to achieve and provided a clear way forward.
+* Bootstrap 5 - I have made use of bootstrap as much as possible, from its preloaded code for carousels and forms to classes for positioning.
+It makes responsive building so much easier.

 ### **Acknowledgements**
 I would like to thank my fellow students of code institutes June Wales intake, a lovely group of people who keep the momentum going even when things look a bit daunting.
 A special mention goes to: